-Overview Testimonials Overview Regulatory Product Submission (RPS) is an HL7 standard introduced by the US Food and Drug Administration (FDA).
-As defined in the Prescription Drug User Fee Act (PDUFA), the RPS helps life sciences companies submit product information to Regulatory authorities in a streamlined manner.
-The RPS standard is intended for broader use as compared to eCTD.
+Overview Testimonials Overview Regulatory Product Submission (RPS) is an HL7 standard introduced by the United States Food and Drug Administration (USFDA).
+As defined in the Prescription Drug User Fee Act (PDUFA), RPS helps life sciences companies submit product information to Regulatory authorities in a streamlined manner.
+The RPS standard is intended for broader use as compared to electronic common technical document (eCTD).
 Beyond drugs, it could potentially support submissions for medical devices, veterinary, and other regulated products, such as tobacco.
 The eCTD v4 is based on the RPS, which permits document reuse.
 In this system, each document is assigned a unique identification - Universal Unique IDs (UUIDs) that can be referenced as long as it is in a particular agency’s system.
 Details about the file path are not needed.
-Important points that Regulatory professionals need to keep in mind while compiling an application that utilises UUIDs are: Metadata Revision: Typos and other errors in metadata can be easily corrected in eCTD 4.
+Important points that Regulatory professionals need to keep in mind while compiling an application that avails UUIDs are: Metadata Revision: Typos and other errors in metadata can be easily corrected in eCTD 4.
 Users can also revise previously submitted metadata, like, related sequences, submission type, operation attribute, manufacturer name, and so on, without facing any problems.
 Two-way Communication: Agencies and sponsors can now communicate between themselves and send correspondence to each other, such as requests for information, in the form of eCTD sequences.
-Table of Contents (TOC): As compared to eCTD v3.2.2, the Table of Contents (TOC) or hierarchy in eCTD 4 is not defined.
+Table of Content (TOC): As compared to eCTD v3.2.2, the Table of Content (TOC) or hierarchy in eCTD 4 is not defined.
 No manual editing of eCTD XML: Now that the XML stylesheet doesn’t display a hierarchy of documents, working with and reading XML manually will be incredibly difficult if not impossible.
 Study Tagging Files (STFs): The function of STFs falls within the purview of Document Groups.
 Eliminating these STFs is a win for global harmonization.
-Document Groups: These let eCTD users group files together based on the nature of their use (e.g., clinical study reports).
+Document Groups: These groups let the eCTD users group files together based on the nature of their use (e.g., clinical study reports).
 Context of Use: The code for each Context of Use specifies where documents are to be inserted into the CTD/eCTD TOC when presenting a reviewable structure.
 Replace one document with many: As users perform lifecycle maintenance on submissions, they can now alter the granularity of documents.
 Append lifecycle operation: While append can no more be used in eCTD 4, it still does support the existing “new”, “replace”, and “delete” eCTD v3.2.2 lifecycle operators.
-Metadata plays a more prominent role: Metadata becomes more important overall, right from decoding information on application type, to review status, to know the type of document to many other related activities.
+Metadata: Metadata becomes more important overall, right from decoding information on application type, to review status, to know the type of document to many other related activities.
 It is expected that metadata will be used for everything with eCTD 4.
-Controlled vocabularies: These are one of the essential components of eCTD 4 and will enable interoperability – i.e., clear, unambiguous communications between systems sending and receiving XML messages Grouped Submission: A grouped submission is a single submission unit that is applied to more than one submission.
+Controlled vocabularies: These are essential components of eCTD 4 and will enable interoperability – i.e., clear, unambiguous communications between systems sending and receiving XML messages.
+Grouped Submission: A grouped submission is a single submission unit that is applied to more than one submission.
 Grouped submissions are the only business case for sending a submission unit with more than one component of submission element (e.g., manufacturing changes that affect more than one application).
-To take advantage of quick review procedures, the USFDA encourages the sponsors to take route of rolling eCTD submissions through which sponsors can submit sections for review without waiting for an entire application to be finished.
-Freyr’s publishing and submission experts assist the sponsors in accurate filing of sections.
+To take advantage of quick review procedures, the USFDA encourages sponsors to take the route of rolling eCTD submissions through which sponsors can submit some sections of entire dossier for review without waiting for an entire application to be finished.
+Freyr’s publishing and submission experts assist the sponsors in accurate filing of all the sections.